ApiLogicServer/basic_demo/logic/declarative-vs-procedural-comparison.md

 <br>

-> Here's Copilot, in its own words.
+> Here's the Copilot analysis, in its own words.

 <br>